bababouf/Search-Engine/README.md

 4. Finally, build an OR query that consists of all the the built AND subqueries.

 ## _Ranked Retrieval_
+Contrary to the boolean retrieval mode, ranked retrieval does not require a specific form for a query and instead treats each query as a "bag of words" (the style seen in internet browsers).
+Ranking schemes
 ## _Web Scraper_